Clover Johnson walked home alone.

-Jeanie took another bite, bits of yellow yolk clung to her bottom lip, “Don’t beat around the bush.
+Jeanie took another bite, bits of yellow yolk clung to her bottom lip.
+“Don’t beat around the bush.
 I hate it when you do that.”

+Mel took a deep breath.
 “I was wondering if I might be able to have my blood baptism tonight?”

 Jeanie wiped her face with the back of her hand, her magnified eyes searching Mel’s face.
-The crease between her thick brows deepened, “You know what they’ll say…”
+The crease between her thick brows deepened.
+“You know what they’ll say.”

 “I know the Cabal is apprehensive about it.
 But I ought to have it.
 It’s my blood right.
 I was born a mage, no matter what my mental state is.
-Plus, I haven’t had a serious episode in at least six months.
-The NMW needs members.
+Besides, the NMW needs members.
 People are going missing.”

 “It’s only Minnesota public radio,” Mel said rolling her eyes.
 The accusation that she couldn’t handle the news without the others influencing her was insulting, though justified.
-“The news is one horror after another.
-Children are disappearing more and more.
-The mortals…”
+She pressed on regardless, “Children are disappearing.
+The mortals—”

 “Exactly.
 The Cabal needs all the mages they can muster.
 We are stronger together, and the ritual might bring us closer.
-The High Practitioner is superstitious, they won’t be able to resist a blue moon blood baptism.
+The High Practitioner is superstitious, they won’t be able to resist a blue moon baptism.
 Besides, it might lift peoples’ spirits.
 When was the last blood baptism?”

 Jeanie chewed her bottom lip.
-“I’ll ask,” she said “I was going to the House of the Cabal anyway,” she twisted her hands in the air sending the empty plates floating back into the house.
+“I’ll ask.
+I was going to the House of the Cabal anyway.”
+She twisted her hands in the air sending the empty plates floating back into the house.
 With a flick of her wrist, the sound of running water trickled through the wall as the dishes washed themselves.
-A snap of her fingers stopped the running water as she stood.
+A snap of her fingers stopped the running water.

 “Promise me that if you get too cold, you’ll go in?”

-“You’re going to go ask the High Practitioner?”
+“You’re going to ask the High Practitioner?”

 “Do you want a blanket?
 Your cell phone?”

-“You’ll ask the High Practitioner…” was all Mel said.
+“You’ll ask the High Practitioner?” was all Mel said.